 Alisha L. Gordon

 Alisha L. Gordon is an awarded teacher, faith leader, and social strategist whose work intersects social advocacy and culture.
 She is the founder and Executive Director of The Current Project, a nonprofit organization committed to closing the social and economic gaps for Black single mothers, utilizing the intersection of strategic programming and policy to lengthen the runway for thriving.
 Under her leadership, the organization has emerged as a leader in bridging the stories and needs of Black single mothers across the country, galvanizing support from corporate and foundations like Pink Cornrows, The Wayfarer Foundation, The New York Liberty, Invested Faith, and City Fund.
-In its inaugural year, the organization raised over $175,000 for its programming initiatives.
+Last fiscal year, the organization raised nearly $250,000 for its programming initiatives.

 Prior to The Current Project, she served as Executive Minister of Programs at the historic Riverside Church in the City of New York where she led innovative strategic programming for the 2,000+ member congregation.
 She brought a lens of moral and social advocacy to her work as the Director for Faith-Based Initiatives for national and city-wide political campaigns, including Michael Bloomberg’s Presidential campaign in 2020 and Maya Wiley’s historic mayoral race in the city of New York in 2021.